Hidayathamir/logrusy/README.md

 log.SetLevel(log.InfoLevel)
 ```

-It may be useful to set `log.Level = logrus.DebugLevel` in a debug or verbose
+It may be useful to set `log.Level = logrusy.DebugLevel` in a debug or verbose
 environment if your application has that.

 Note: If you want different log levels for global (`log.SetLevel(...)`) and syslog logging, please check the [syslog hook README](hooks/syslog/README.md#different-log-levels-for-local-and-remote-logging).